Frequently Asked Questions

 I recently traveled to an affected country and/or U.S. location within the last 14 days, but I don’t have any symptoms.
 What should I do?

-Individuals coming back from out-of-state travel are expected to comply with the Executive Order and self-isolate or self-quarantine for 14 days upon their return.
-Exceptions to the 14-day self-isolation and self-quarantine requirement for out-of-state arrivals can be found here.
+Individuals coming back from out-of-state travel are expected to comply with the New Mexico State Executive Order.
+The most up-to-date travel restrictions and policies for self-isolation and self-quarantine, exemptions, and compliance can be found here.

-Monitor yourself for signs and symptoms of COVID-19 while you self-isolate or self-quarantine.
+Monitor yourself for signs and symptoms of COVID-19.
 If symptoms develop, seek medical care and call 855-600-3453 and press option 2 to speak with a nurse.
 Stay home and avoid contact with other people.

 I have not recently traveled to an affected country and/or U.S. location, but I have fever and cough or shortness of breath that started in the last 14 days.
 What should I do?